reframe-hpc/reframe/docs/tutorial_basics.rst

 During its execution, a test case goes through the *regression test pipeline*, which is a series of well defined phases.
 Users can attach arbitrary functions to run before or after any pipeline stage and this is exactly what the :func:`setflags` function is.
 We instruct ReFrame to run this function before the test enters the ``compile`` stage and set accordingly the compilation flags.
-The system partition and the programming environment of the currently running test case are available to a ReFrame test through the :attr:`current_partition <reframe.core.pipeline.RegressionTest.current_partition>` and :attr:`current_environ <reframe.core.pipeline.RegressionTest.current_environ>` attributes respectively.
+The system partition and the programming environment of the currently running test case are available to a ReFrame test through the :attr:`~reframe.core.pipeline.RegressionTest.current_partition` and :attr:`~reframe.core.pipeline.RegressionTest.current_environ` attributes respectively.
 These attributes, however, are only set after the first stage (``setup``) of the pipeline is executed, so we can't use them inside the test's constructor.

 We do exactly the same for setting the ``OMP_NUM_THREADS`` environment variables depending on the system partition we are running on, by attaching the :func:`set_num_threads` pipeline hook to the ``run`` phase of the test.
-In that same hook we also set the :attr:`num_cpus_per_task <reframe.core.pipeline.RegressionTest.num_cpus_per_task>` attribute of the test, so as to instruct the backend job scheduler to properly assign CPU cores to the test.
+In that same hook we also set the :attr:`~reframe.core.pipeline.RegressionTest.num_cpus_per_task` attribute of the test, so as to instruct the backend job scheduler to properly assign CPU cores to the test.
 In ReFrame tests you can set a series of task allocation attributes that will be used by the backend schedulers to emit the right job submission script.
 The section :ref:`scheduler_options` of the :doc:`regression_test_api` summarizes these attributes and the actual backend scheduler options that they correspond to.